Do I Qualify

 OR

-If it is impossible to verify storm damage via a program damage assessment, such as in cases where the storm damaged property has been demolished, the applicant may be required to provide proof of storm damage, which may include:
+If it is impossible to verify storm damage via a program damage assessment, such as in cases where the storm damaged property has been demolished, the applicant may be required to provide proof of storm damage.
+Should proof be required, you will be contacted by a program representative.

 Proof the storm-damaged property is an eligible structure type